Paul (2011 film): Release

 A teaser trailer for the film was released on 18 October 2010.
 The film had its world premiere in London on 7 February 2011.

 Home media

 The film was released on DVD and Blu-ray in the United Kingdom on 13 June 2011 and was released in North America on 9 August 2011.
 Three versions of the film were made.
 The DVD release features an audio commentary with director Greg Mottola, stars Simon Pegg, Nick Frost, Bill Hader, and producer Nira Park; two featurettes; "Simon's Silly Faces"; photo galleries; storyboards and posters; and a blooper reel.
 The United States Blu-ray release features all the DVD supplements with nine more featurettes and a digital copy.
+Kino Lorber announced a 4K Blu-ray edition scheduled for release on November 18, 2025.

 Reception

 Box office

 Paul grossed $37.4 million in the United States and Canada, and $63.6 million in other territories, for a worldwide total of $98 million.

-In North America, Paul opened on March 18, 2011 alongside Limitless and The Lincoln Lawyer.
+In North America, Paul opened on March 18, 2011, alongside Limitless and The Lincoln Lawyer.
 It went on to debut to $13 million, finishing fifth at the box office.